-More Antique Cast Iron Stoves
+Antique Cast Iron Stove Values and Manufacturers

 This style of stove was used for heating, but it also often had a single cook lid under the centerpiece on the surface of the stove.
 It had decorative columns, draft control, and other features that made it unique.
 The column stove began showing up around 1830.
 Johnson, Geer & Cox was a famous manufacturer and for sale listings at Rare Antique Stoves are in the $2000 to $4000 range; Green Island Stove Works was another brand that sold this kind of stove.